 COVID-19 Impact on VCF Claims

-The pandemic has shuttered business and slowed a wide range of activity, especially in New York.
-Similarly, we expect the slow down to also increase waiting times for the September 11th Victim Compensation Fund process.
+The pandemic has shuttered business and slowed a wide range of activities, especially in New York.
+Similarly, we expect the slowdown to also increase waiting times for the September 11th Victim Compensation Fund process.

 The Special Master overseeing the VCF has said it is aware of how critical it is for benefits recipients to continue to get those benefits in a timely manner.
 The Special Master says it is continuing to process payments daily and working to minimize any delays.

 It is important to remember that deadlines for appealing certain benefits decisions remain in place.

 A bill recently introduced in Congress would establish a compensation fund for essential workers who become infected with the coronavirus.

 The proposed Pandemic Heroes Compensation Act would be modeled on the VCF, providing financial assistance to cover medical costs, missed wages and other income, and various virus-related expenses.
 It would also offer compensation to family members who live with an essential worker and contracted the virus.

 As experienced 9/11 fund lawyers who have dedicated our careers to helping responders and survivors secure the benefits they deserve, we are keenly aware of how difficult it can be to get our country’s leaders to establish these kinds of benefits programs and ensure they are properly funded.
 Because of the nationwide impact of the pandemic, however, we are cautiously optimistic.

 Our lawyers are fully prepared to help essential workers and their families get the full benefits that may be available, which means taking steps now so that you have the strongest possible claim down the road.